shenwei356/csvtk/doc/docs/usage.md

     starts with "#", please assign flag "-C" another rare symbol, e.g. '$'.
 5. By default, csvtk handles CSV files, use flag "-t" for tab-delimited files.
 6. If double quotes exist in fields, use flag "-l".
-7. Do not mix using digital fields and column names.
+7. Do not mix use field (column) numbers and names.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->